Ministry-of-Silly-Scripts/mineSweeper/NOTES.md

 - ✅ UAT 2.4: Board should have N squares with bombs
 - ✅ UAT 1.7: Number of bombs in neighbourhood

+### Pomodoro 5 🍅:

+- UAT 2.5: Board should have N squares with bombs